Food Pantry

 History

 Interfaith Caring Ministries has been a food bank since its inception in 1985.
-In the past 36 years, the food pantry has grown from a small warehouse, when staff members had to store excess food in their offices, to its current iteration as a full-fledged food bank and the second largest in Galveston County.
+In the past 39 years, the food pantry has grown from a small warehouse, when staff members had to store excess food in their offices, to its current iteration as a full-fledged food bank.
 Since 2009, ICM has operated its food bank in a 6000 square foot building adjacent to its main building.
 The building stores purchased and donated food, sanitation items, infant products, and other items that cannot be purchased with food stamps.
 In 2012, the building was expanded to include a walk-in freezer.
 In 2021, a walk in refrigerator was added.

 About